tkfinitefield/hanko-field/doc/web/dev_setup.md

 # Web Dev Setup

-This guide sets up the Go web module with chi router, html/template rendering, Tailwind (standalone CLI), and dev tooling.
+This guide sets up the Go web module with chi router, html/template rendering, Tailwind (standalone CLI), local htmx asset, and dev tooling.

 ## Prerequisites
 - Go 1.23+
 - Optional: Air for hot reload (`go install github.com/cosmtrek/air@latest`)

 No Node.js/npm is required.
-TailwindCSS is built using its standalone CLI binary.
+TailwindCSS is built using its standalone CLI binary, and htmx is fetched once into `public/assets/js`.

 ## Running the dev server
 Two terminals recommended: one for CSS watch, one for the Go server.